gabrivoy/gabrivoy/README.md

 - Clean interfaces, strong typing, and maintainable pipelines over "notebook-only ML".

 ### Other than coding
-- I have a beautiful wife which is a major nerd flex.
+- I have a beautiful wife.
+That's my biggest nerd flex.
-- I am a Christian ✝️ and enjoy a lot philosophy and theology.
+- I’m a Christian ✝️ and enjoy learning more about philosophy and theology.
-- I've been "redeveloping" my reading abilities after years on engineering reading only technical books: I've been reading a lot of C.S.
-Lewis right now.
+- I’m "rebuilding" my reading habits after years of mostly technical books.
+I'm currently reading a lot of C.S.
+Lewis.
-- I'm very big on videogames, and play a lot of League (although hard-stuck emerald) and Monster Hunter (sometimes online chess too).
+- I’m big on video games: League of Legends (hard-stuck Emerald 😅) and Monster Hunter (sometimes online chess too).
-- Once I was a Jiu-Jitsu blue belt, but took an arrow to the knee.
+- I used to be a Jiu-Jitsu blue belt, but took an arrow to the knee.
 You know the story...
-- Enjoy spending time with loved ones and friends a lot.
+- I love spending time with friends and family.

 You can find me on my social media linked below, mail me or connect with me on LinkedIn: